mseri/blog/content/posts/59-running-llms-locally-with-ollama.md

 ollama create phi3-middleages -f Modelfile
 ```

-You can now toal with Bit, the polite dragon hunter, by running
+You can now talk with Bit, the polite dragon hunter, by running

 ```bash
 ollama run phi3-middleages